 If you find a favorite thrift store and frequent it often, you’ll get to know the workers.
 My local store workers have given me tips on when the best times to shop there are, alerted me to future sale days and have even dragged something out of the back room that they thought I’d like.

-9) Once I know a thrift store, I can be in and out in 5 minutes
+9) Once you know a thrift store, you can be in and out in 5 minutes

 I know where to go to see what I am interested in.
 I don’t dawdle.
 If they have nothing interesting that day I’m off to the next one down the road.